-To begin with these visits will only be for a period between 1-2 hours, they will advance to a session and then a full day when appropriate.
+To begin with, these visits will only be for a period between 1-2 hours, they will build up to a session and then a full day when appropriate.

 Transition from Nursery to School

-In addition to this the School may arrange for you and your child to visit the School or for a teacher to visit your child in your home, prior to their start date.
-This is usually organised without the involvement of the Nursery setting.
+In addition to this, the school may have their own procedures for supporting children through this transition which may include, inviting children and mother/father/carer to visit the school or arranging for a Teacher to make a home visit, prior to their start date.
+This is usually organised without the involvement of the nursery.

-The document will be shared with you and you will be asked to contribute your views on this form, as will your child.
+The document will be shared with mothers/fathers/carers and they will be asked to contribute their views on this form, as will the child.

 This form will be handed over to the child’s new school, by the end of term prior to the child starting.

 The child’s development file will be handed to the mother/father/carer and it is recommended that they also share this with the school.